Owner: Conduct Committee

 MODS may determine that an alleged incident is of such seriousness as to warrant suspension of an Individual pending completion of a criminal process, the hearing, or a decision of the Discipline Panel.

-An Individual’s conviction for a Criminal Code offense, as determined by MODS, will be deemed an infraction under this Policy and will result in expulsion from MODS.
-Criminal Code offences may include, but are not limited to:
+An Individual’s conviction for a Criminal Code offense will be deemed an infraction under this Policy and may result in expulsion from MODS.
+MODS may determine that a conviction is of such a serious nature as to warrant suspension of an Individual, pending review by the Discipline Panel.

 If the circumstances of the complaint are such that adhering to the timelines outlined by this Policy will not allow a timely resolution to the complaint, the Discipline Panel may direct that these timelines be revised.

-Other individuals or organizations, including but not limited to, national sport organizations, provincial sport organizations, sport clubs, etc., may be advised of any decisions rendered in accordance with this Policy.
+Other individuals or organizations, including but not limited to, national sport organizations, provincial sport organizations, and sport clubs, may be advised of any decisions rendered in accordance with this Policy.